-The birth of our nation is often referred to as 'federation'.
-This is because the Constitution created a 'federal' system of government.
+The birth of our nation is often referred to as 'federation' because the Constitution created a 'federal' system of government.
 Under a federal system, powers are divided between a central government and individual states.
-In Australia, power was divided between the Australian Government and the six state governments.
+In Australia, power was divided between the Commonwealth government and the six state governments.

-The Australian Government, sometimes referred to as the Commonwealth Government or the federal government, passes laws which affect the whole country.
-Section 51 of the Constitution defines a number of issues that the Australian Government can make laws on.
+The Australian Parliament consists of the Queen (represented by the Governor-General), the Senate and the House of Representatives.
+The Parliament passes laws which affect the whole country.
+Section 51 of the Constitution defines a number of issues that the Parlaiment can make laws on.

-- the executive is responsible for enacting and upholding the laws established by the legislature.
+- the executive (the Australian Government) is responsible for enacting and upholding the laws established by the legislature.
 Certain members of the legislature (called ministers) are also members of the executive, with special responsibilities for certain areas of the law.

 - the judiciary is the legal arm of the Australian Government.
 It is independent of the other two arms, and is responsible for enforcing the laws and deciding whether the other two arms are acting within their powers.

-Although the six states joined together to form the Commonwealth of Australia and the Australian Government, they still each retain the power to make their own laws over matters not controlled by the Commonwealth under Section 51 of the Constitution.
+Although the six states joined together to form the Commonwealth of Australia, they still each retain the power to make their own laws over matters not controlled by the Commonwealth under Section 51 of the Constitution.
 State governments also have their own constitutions, as well as a structure of legislature, executive and judiciary.